How to retrieve data in bulk using Python x Backlog API

 Get a list of issues in a specific category

-Finally, here is the code to get a list of issues in a specific category (used by our company for customer classification).
+Finally, here is the code to get a list of issues for a specific category (which we use to classify our customers)

-There are various items that can be specified for assignments, so feel free to customize them.
+There are various items that can be specified for issues, so please feel free to customize them as you like.

 Status list